 No. Find out more about the Medicare Part D late enrollment penalty.

-Short-term health plans have a network just like ACA health plans.
 WPS Short-Term Health Insurance Plan uses the WPS Statewide Network.
-Our WPS Statewide Network is comprised of more than 15,000 health care providers, a wide range of clinics and specialty care centers, and 138 hospitals throughout Wisconsin, as well as parts of Illinois, Iowa, and Minnesota (nationwide network coverage is not included with these plans).
+Our WPS Statewide Network includes more than 15,000 health care providers, a wide range of clinics and specialty care centers, and 138 hospitals throughout Wisconsin, as well as parts of Illinois, Iowa, and Minnesota (nationwide network coverage is not included with these plans).
 Out-of-network claims are processed subject to maximum allowable charges.

 If you move outside of Wisconsin after the WPS Short-Term Health Insurance Plan policy is in effect, you can retain the policy for the duration of the policy term.
 Because the plan is only available to Wisconsin residents, once the policy term expires, you will not be eligible for another term if you move out of state.

 On Aug.
-3, 2018, the federal government released final rules regulating extending short-term policies from less than three months to less than 12 months and allowing a maximum duration of 36 months with renewals and extensions.
+3, 2018, the federal government released final rules regulating extending short-term policies from less than three months to less than 12 months and allowing consecutive policies a maximum duration of 36 months.
 However, these final regulations allow states to make laws governing short-term plans.
 Wisconsin state law only allows consecutive policies to last for a maximum term duration of 18 months.

 If you have reached your 18-month maximum policy period with WPS, you must observe a 63-day break before being eligible to apply again for a short-term policy.
 You must have 63 days of no short-term coverage with WPS to regain eligibility.